sam-m888/anticipatory-genealogy/general.md

 ![](img/simple-cycle.png)

-Actionable Tasks are things that a person can do to further their genealogy goals, whatever they may be.
-In the beginning the tasks may be to answer questions like "Do you want to learn how to read a census record", "Do you want to upload your tree", or "How much time would you like to devote to genealogy every week?".
-Then, as the system knows more about the person, the tasks begin to change to things more like "Read about your grandfather's role in World War 2", "Search this record set for the birth information of Ancestor X", or "Match up all the families in Place Y".
-And, as each task is completed, the system tailors the available tasks to bring them in line with what the person wants and needs.
+**Actionable Tasks** are things that a person can do to further their genealogy goals, whatever they may be.
+In the beginning the tasks may be to answer questions like:

-Integrated Knowledge is the information the system uses to adapt itself to an individual and provide them with a personalized genealogy experience.
-There are several types of knowledge that the system uses.
-Knowledge of the person's goals, like "You want to learn how to read a census record".
-Knowledge of the person's data, like "You are missing your great grandfather in your tree".
-Knowledge of the actions and behaviors of other people, like "Other people who had a grandfather in World War Two, are male, and like history read about the battles their grandfathers fought in".
-Knowledge of information that exists that may help a person, like "The Parish of Knighton-on-Teme in Worcestershire England has registers containing baptisms, marriages, and burials for the years between 1559 and 1789".
-Then, as the system's overall knowledge increases, it generates more specific and more applicable tasks for the person to consider.
+* "Do you want to learn how to read a census record?"
+* "Do you want to upload your tree?"
+* "How much time would you like to devote to genealogy every week?"

+Then, as the system knows more about the person, the tasks begin to change to things more like:

+* "Read about your grandfather's role in World War 2"
+* "Search this record set for the birth information of Ancestor X"
+* "Match up all the families in Place Y"

+As each task is completed, the system tailors the available tasks to bring them in line with what the person wants and needs.

+**Integrated Knowledge** is the information the system uses to adapt itself to an individual and provide them with a personalized genealogy experience.
+Some knowledge comes directly from the person, like:

+* "You want to learn how to read a census record"
+* "You are missing your great grandfather in your tree"
+* "You cannot read Russian"

+Other knowledge is inferred, or comes from outside the system, like:

+* "You may like reading about the battles your ancestor fought in because other people who are male, like history, and have relatives who fought in wars also like that"
+* "You primarily focus on researching your mother's ancestors, so you would probably like to receive updates on new information available related to that area of your tree"
+* "The Parish of Knighton-on-Teme in Worcestershire England has registers containing baptisms, marriages, and burials for the years between 1559 and 1789"

+As the system's overall knowledge increases, it generates more and more specific tasks for the person to consider.

 The result of this cycle is a system that adapts to the person by building up a body of knowledge it knows about the person and using that to suggest and present a more personalized experience.
 It does not assume that a person wants something, it asks and observes.
 It brings information to the person and assists the person in discovering what they want, rather than forcing a particular experience upon them.
 It uses what it knows to present tasks in a way that the person understands, related to what they want, and giving them what they need.
 It learns about them, and eventually begins to anticipate them.
 This is how an Anticipatory Genealogy system works.